-Archaeologists believe the Babylonians were the first civilization to celebrate the New Year, with an 11-day holiday tied to the vernal (spring) equinox starting with a first-night festivity.
-Sometime during the Roman era, New Year’s was set as January 1st, a custom that was adopted in the Middle Ages by many Western countries.
+Archaeologists believe the Babylonians were the first civilization to celebrate “First Night” or the New Year.
+They planned an 11-day holiday tied to the vernal (spring) equinox starting with a first-night festivity.
+Sometime during the Roman era, New Year’s was set as January 1st.
+This custom that was adopted in the Middle Ages by many Western countries.
 For millions who equate New Year’s Eve with a party, however, that date has meant coping with cold weather.

 The First of the First Nights

 If that sounds like too much partying, there is a way to save money on babysitters and enjoy ringing in the New Year with the whole family: community-organized First Night festivals, a public arts project that began in Boston.

 What’s the big deal?
 Typically, these corporate sponsored, day-long festivals of music, dance, puppetry, and other arts are staged in different theaters or auditoriums, public spaces, and other venues for little or no cost.
 Kids activities rule the daylight, and arts events occupy the first night fun.
 Although many events are alcohol-free, partying and fireworks usually ring in the New Year.

 First Night Missoula is typcial of many towns, celebrating the turn of the year with live music, arts exhibits, and free entry to the town carousel and Currents water park from noon to midnight.
 A free shuttle connects the University of Montana to the downtown festivities, which also inlude ice skating, movies and dancing.
 Here are some other First Nights we follow annually.